 The Department of Kinesiology believes in the intentionality of the student to be responsible for their educational progress.
-Although all the KIN faculty and staff are dedicated to the academic success of the students, it is ultimately the individual responsibility of the student to make satisfactory progress.
+Although all of the Kinesiology Department’s faculty and staff are dedicated to the academic success of our students, it is ultimately the individual responsibility of the student to make satisfactory progress.

 This includes, but is not limited to: